Tavannes Watch Co., Schwob Frères and CymaCopyright © David Boettcher 2006 - 2017 all rights reserved.

-One of these Submarine wristwatches is in the possession of a good friend of mine, Richard Edwards, and the pictures of the watch here are reproduced with Richard's kind permission.
-I have recently acquired one of these Submarine watches and details of that watch will appear on this page in due course.
-I would be interested in acquiring more of these watches for research purposes, so if you have one or know of one please let me know.
+One of these Submarine wristwatches is in the possession of a good friend of mine, Richard Edwards, and the pictures of the watch further down the page are reproduced with Richard's kind permission.
+I have one of these Submarine watches which is shown in the photograph here.
+It is in unrestored condition but the radium luminous paint has been removed from the hands, which is why they are difficult to make out.
+The hands are black painted brass, presumably because the watch had to be -anti-magnetic so steel hands were ruled out.
+Unlike Richard's watch, this one still has Brook & Son Edinburgh faintly visible on the dial.
+I would be interested in acquiring any of these watches for research purposes, so if you have one or know of one please let me know.

 The Submarine watch is made water tight by having a screw back and screw bezel fitted with gaskets, and a waterproof gland seal in the pendant, the tube on the side of the case where the stem, the shaft connected to the crown, enters the case.
 This is the area that watchmakers found most difficult to seal.
 In the Submarine watch this seal was effected by a gland that was compressed against a smooth section of the stem by a gland nut.